Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Approach

 \section{Approach}

 We approach Monopoly from a single agent perspective and treat the other players as part of the environment.
 We adopt a DRL approach to tackle the decision-making task.
 As we saw in the previous section (\Cref{sec_action}), there are multiple actions an agent can take at any given stage of the game resulting in a complex learning problem.
-We propose two learning-based agents: a standard agent that uses a model-free DRL paradigm for all decisions and a hybrid agent that uses DRL for a subset of actions in conjunction with fixed policies for remaining actions.
+We propose two learning-based approaches, a policy gradient method (PPO) and a value based method (DDQN).
+In both cases, we train a standard agent that uses a model-free DRL paradigm for all decisions and a hybrid agent that uses DRL for a subset of actions in conjunction with a fixed-policy for remaining actions.